The Hanging Tree (Aaronovitch novel): Plot

 All of these and more are constantly running into each other, ruining each other's plans but sometimes inadvertently saving each other's lives.
 Gradually, however, other issues become side-lined as Peter Grant and his mentor, the veteran wizard Nightingale, find themselves heading for an explosive showdown with their arch-enemy – the very powerful and utterly ruthless wizard known as The Faceless Man.
-Also involved is the renegade policewoman Lesley May – once Peter Grant's valued colleague with whom he was deeply in love, now The Faceless Man's cunning and highly resourceful accomplice.
+Also involved is the renegade policewoman Lesley May – once Peter Grant's valued colleague and friend, now The Faceless Man's cunning and highly resourceful accomplice.

 The titanic magical battle thoroughly wrecks the luxurious apartment building where everything began.
 "He almost got me, you know," Nightingale recounts afterwards.
 "He's prepared a number of booby traps and tried to lure me into the killing zone."
 However, though the Faceless Man is clever and ruthless, he lacks combat experience, while Nightingale is a veteran of deadly battles against Nazi German wizards in the Second World War – enabling him to survive all traps and relentlessly pursue his foe.
 Meanwhile, Peter and Lesley engage in intensive magical duels of their own – but remember enough of their past to still make an effort not to kill each other.

 In the event, no one is killed.
 The Faceless Man and Lesley make good their escape, to fight again another day.
 However, he is The Faceless Man no longer.
 His true name and antecedents had been revealed, and a wealth of information gained on his background and motivations: an upper-class English Nationalist, a racist who romanticises the Dark Ages and admires Alfred the Great and dreams of the English once again ruling the world.

 In the aftermath, Newton's famed Third Principia had fallen into the hands of Lady Helena Linden-Limmer – and Nightingale is content to leave her the task of deciphering its obscure Latin.
 Peter goes back to his idyllic relationship with the delightful Beverley, doing some needed work on improving her eponymous Beverley Brook.
 However, Lady Ty invites him to a stern talk, to warn of the dangers and dilemmas inherent in a mortal man loving an immortal goddess (and vice versa).